WileyOpal/Technical-Writing/Enumerable.md

 `Enumerable` is fundamentally about comparisons.
 Some of these comparisons are inherent to a method, like `#tally` (see below), which always counts the number of instances of items in an array.
 Other methods, like `#min` (see below) compare items inside a collection and require the programmer to define the basis of that comparison.
 The following are examples of some interesting and useful `Enumerable` methods.

 #### Drop
 `Enumerable` can save you a lot of work.
-For example, the following use of `#drop`  is an `Enumerable` method which removes the first n elements of an array and returns the rest:
+For example, `#drop`  is an `Enumerable` method which removes the first n elements of an array and returns the rest:
 ```ruby
 lemon = [1, 3, 5, 7, 9, 11]
 lemon.drop(2)